UPDATED Cowboys Staff Tracker: Jerry Jokes Aside, It's Clear New Coach McCarthy Really Is Picking His Own Guys

-UPDATED Cowboys Staff Tracker: Jerry Jokes Aside, New Coach McCarthy Really Is Picking His Own Guys
+NEW Cowboys Staff Tracker: Jerry Jokes, But McCarthy Really Is Picking His Own (Including RB Coach)

 FRISCO - Jerry Jones told a lot of jokes at Wednesday's press conference at The Star introducing new head coach Mike McCarthy.
 But you have to be more than a "casual'' fan and more than a media newcomer to get the gem he tossed out almost as an aside.

-Note: UPDATE: The "eye'' is on University of Texas assistant Stan Drayton, who was "Zeke's guy'' at Ohio State.
-UPDATE: CowboysSI.com on Wednesday evening conducted a one-on-one visit with Lal.